Makerspace Policies & Guidelines

 • A minor without a valid photo ID may verify identity with a library card and parent/ guardian’s valid photo ID.

-• We recommend that children be eight (8) or older to take full advantage of the space.
-Makers under twelve must be accompanied by a parent or guardian at all times.
+• We recommend that children be twelve (12) or older to take full advantage of the space.
+Users under twelve must be accompanied by a parent or guardian at all times.

 • Parents/guardians are welcome to tour the Makerspace and evaluate services and resources available for minor children.
 Staff and volunteers will be happy to answer questions.